xunit/xunit/xunit.analyzers/_rules/xUnit3001.md

 ## How to fix violations

 Add a public parameterless empty-bodied constructor, and mark it with `[System.Obsolete]` so users don't call it directly.
+You may keep any other public constructors with parameters.

 ## Examples